 I've made many flags during my time online.
 Some for historical scenarios, some just for laughs, but all of them for a reason.
 Presented here is a (mostly) complete list of all my flags.
-I will be working on compiling all the flags I have over these next few days.
-Update 10/03: Added some recently made philosophical/belief system flags, all the joke flags, and all of my first flags.N.B: As my site's format is already a bit cumbersome for hosting flags, I've decided to not index these flags and instead keep them in their original colors.
+As I make more they'll be added here, though there's bound to be plenty on my drives that I've missed.
+Update 12020/10/03: Added some recently made philosophical/belief system flags, all the joke flags, and all of my first flags.N.B: As my site's format is already a bit cumbersome for hosting flags, I've decided to preserve their original colors.
 Click on the images to be linked to their full-size versions.

 Table of Contents

 This is the flag of the fictional nation of Rohendia, my personal pet project since 2016.
 Rohendia's history, culture, and even location has varied over the years as I myself have changed; to reflect this, I created a new Rohendian flag (and so I can stop using the old one, which was stolen from an althist wikia page).
 In-universe, this was adopted in 2012, marking the end of the government overhaul.
 The orange, blue, and white emerge from the original flag, itself derived from the Prince's Flag, but were assigned new meanings of industry, the Pacific ocean, and peace respectively.
 Also added to the flag is Green, representing environmentalism.
 I was inspired by the flag of South Africa when redesigning this.

 Flag for an Islamic California.
 This was originally created as a joke flag to put on r/vex, but I think it looks rather nice and it actually has some historical/legendary basis.
 It is a slight reference to California's namesake, Queen Calaifa, who originated in a story as the warrior queen of a female black nation that sides with Muslims in a battle at Constantinople.
 The name "Califa" is probably derived from the Arabic "Khalifa", the basis for the English word Caliph.